Rendaw/continuations/readme.md

 Coroutines are serializable.

-This package barebones.
+This package is barebones.
 I hope that more fully-featured toolkits and integrations with libraries such as Xnio can use this as a base, and if a better implementation comes out by keeping this small it will be easy to replace.
-My recommended extension is [com.zarbosoft.coroutines](https://github.com/rendaw/java-coroutines).
+My recommendation is [com.zarbosoft.coroutines](https://github.com/rendaw/java-coroutines).

 # Maven